Skyline Wagon: 1997 Nissan Stagea AWD – SOLD!

 (Click on the photograph below to expand it and navigate through all the others)

-Here’s one you don’t see every day: a Nissan Stagea wagon.
-While there’s a seemingly endless list of Japanese market vehicles that ambitious enthusiasts can import on their own or pay an agency to procure, most of the cars and trucks they seek out are known to collectors.
+Here’s one you don’t see daily: a Nissan Stagea wagon.
+While there’s a seemingly endless list of Japanese market vehicles that ambitious enthusiasts can import or pay an agency to procure, most of the cars and trucks they seek out are known to collectors.
 A Stagea wagon, on the other hand, is an oddball we don’t hear much of despite having some interesting credentials.
-As the seller states here on Craigslist near Dallas, Texas, this is essentially a Skyline in long-roof form, owing to its shared drivetrain components.
-The seller is asking $12,500 for the wagon that has 50,000 miles and is in fair condition; there’s no direct pricing guide we can reference for a Japanese market model like this.
-If you are serious about buying this recently imported wagon, you can start the conversation by calling (682) 319-2543.
-When you connect, please remember to mention you saw their Nissan featured here on GuysWithRides.com.
+First spotted for sale in August 2022 on Craigslist near Dallas, Texas, this is essentially a Skyline in long-roof form, owing to its shared drivetrain components.
+The seller last requested $11,000 (the original ask was $12,500) for the wagon that has 50,000 miles and is in fair condition; there’s no direct pricing guide we can reference for a Japanese market model like this.

 The market for overseas models like this is a curious one.
-The Skyline GTR, Toyota Supras, and Alpina-built BMWs are popular choices with enthusiasts and any JDM truck models.
-When an enthusiast chooses to go after a more obscure model like this, I have to believe it’s because this is a car or truck they truly wanted above any other criteria that might affect someone’s judgment who is in the business of selling these cars for a modest profit.
+The Skyline GTR, Toyota Supras, and Alpina-built BMWs are popular with enthusiasts and any JDM truck models.
+When an enthusiast chooses to go after a more obscure model like this, I believe it’s because this is a car or truck they truly wanted above any other criteria that might affect someone in the business of selling these cars for a modest profit.
 Performance, exclusivity, rarity, and other factors have less to do with importing a model like the Stagea versus just wanting to own something different.
-At the end of the day, it has a six-cylinder engine with all-wheel-drive paired to an automatic transmission, so it’s not unlike a Subaru Outback on paper – but it’s much more distinctive than yet another lifted Legacy wagon.
+At the end of the day, it has a six-cylinder engine with all-wheel-drive paired with an automatic transmission, so it’s not unlike a Subaru Outback on paper – but it’s much more distinctive than yet another lifted Legacy wagon.

 The That Dude in Blue YouTube Channel provides a nice overview of why the Nissan Stegea is highly desired among Japanese Domestic Market (“JDM”) enthusiasts: